gorkazl/pyGAlib/README.md

 **Note:** Please, use the logos provided in the *Branding/* folder whenever possible.

 -----------------------------------------------------------------
 ### WHAT IS NEW

+##### November 10, 2025 (Release of Version 2)

+Stable version 2.0 checked, validated and released.

+* Python 2 support has been dropped.
+Only Python 3 compatibility will be developed and maintained from now on.
+* The library has been reshaped to be compliant with the modern [PyPA specifications](https://packaging.python.org/en/latest/specifications/).
+* [Hatch](https://hatch.pypa.io/latest/) was chosen as the tool to build and publish the package.
+See the *pyproject.toml* file.
+* Bug fixes to adapt to the various changes in Python and NumPy since last release.
+* Sample and validation scripts in the "*Examples/*" folder revised and adapted to recent changes in Python and NumPy.

 ##### March 14, 2024
 Small bugs fixed:

 - Normalization of `galib.metrics.Modularity()` function corrected.
 - Fixed the new  aliases for `int` and `float` in *Numpy*.
 All arrays are now declared as `np.int64` or `np.float64`, and individual numbers as standard Python `int` or `float`.

 ##### February 7, 2022
 Minor bug fixes.
 A remaining Python 2 to Python 3 conversion error was fixed, since standard library function `range()` no longer returns a list, but an iterator object.